Holographic Network, Entanglement Wedge and Traversable Parallel Universe: Introduction

 \section{Introduction}

-The network is a simplified model that describes complex connections and is widely used in fields such as physics, mathematics, and computer science.
-Notably, neural networks are driving the recent revolution in artificial intelligence \cite{Hopfield:1982pe, Rumelhart:1986gxv, Hinton:2006tev}.
+A network is a simplified model that describes complex connections and is widely used in fields such as physics, mathematics, and computer science.
 Many physical systems, such as integrated circuit chips, naturally exhibit network structures.
 Recently, the theory of conformal field theory on networks (NCFT) and its gravity dual (AdS/NCFT) has been established \cite{Guo:2025sbm}.
 See Fig. \ref{network} and Fig. \ref{holo network} for the geometry of some typical networks and their gravity duals.
 In theory, NCFT serves as a multi-branch generalization of boundary conformal field theory (BCFT) \cite{Takayanagi:2011zk} and interface conformal field theory (ICFT).
 In practice, it can describe the physics of phonons and electrons in nanocircuits, offering significant potential applications.
 The novel network structures give rise to many fascinating quantum effects.
 For example, unlike BCFTs, the Casimir force of NCFTs can change from attractive to repulsive by adjusting the edge lengths, providing a straightforward method to control the Casimir effect \cite{Zhao:2025npv}.
-Furthermore, the network entropy, defined as the difference in entanglement between NCFT and BCFT, is always non-negative and effectively captures the network's complexity \cite{Guo:2025sbm}.
+Furthermore, the network entropy, defined as the difference in entanglement entropy between NCFT and BCFT, is always non-negative and effectively captures the network's complexity \cite{Guo:2025sbm}.
+It is important to emphasize that \cite{Guo:2025sbm} concentrates on the bottom-up holographic model of networks.
+Interestingly, holographic networks can also be constructed within top-down models of string theory, as demonstrated in \cite{DHoker:2007hhe}.
+However, due to the limited number of top-down solutions available for junctions, this paper will focus on the bottom-up approach outlined in \cite{Guo:2025sbm}.
+Please refer to \cite{Karch:2024udk,Karch:2026spf,Bachas:2020yxv,Chakraborty:2026wip,Chakraborty:2025jtj,Chakraborty:2025dmc,Banerjee:2025zuw,Banerjee:2024sqq,Shen:2024itl,Shen:2026coi,Liu:2025khw} for some related works on AdS/ICFT, string theory, and multi-junctions.

 The original work \cite{Guo:2025sbm} examines identical conformal field theories (CFTs) at all network edges.
 This paper expands the discussion to consider varying CFTs at different edges.
 Regardless of the specific details of conformal field theory, the conservation of current and energy necessitates the following junction conditions at the nodes \cite{Guo:2025sbm}: